thriveweb/deking-new/content/pages/home.md

   label: Our Process
   link: about/process
 servicesTitle: How can we help you today?
-bannerTitle: 25 Year Guarantee
+bannerTitle: 25 Year Deck Guarantee
 bannerDescription: >
-  As we are confident that our workmanship and materials used are of the highest standard we are pleased to be able to offer you a 25 year warranty.
+  As we are confident that our workmanship and materials used are of the highest standard we are pleased to be able to offer you a 25 year warranty on our decks.
 T's & C's apply*
 bannerImage: /images/uploads/10.jpg
 bannerButton:
   label: Enquire